stake-dao/x-chain-vm/README.md

 # Votemarket X-Chain Platform

 Votemarket X-Chain uses encoded RLP Proof to verify accuracy of votes accross sidechains.
 Each week, a block hash is sent from Mainnet to Sidechains, saving the state of Ethereum Chain on sidechains.
-To be able to claim their bribes, users would have to provide Encoded RLP proof of their voting state corresponding to the correct block number / block hash.
+To be able to claim their bounties, users would have to provide Encoded RLP proof of their voting state corresponding to the correct block number / block hash.

 ## How it works